jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/pair-programming-with-claude-3-5-sonnet/post.md

 ---
 author: Juan Stoppa
 title: Pair programming with Claude 3.5 Sonnet
-summary: The new Claude 3.5 Sonnet by Anthropic continues to impress with its capabilities, in this article I explore what is capable of.
+summary: I finally got to explore Claude 3.5 Sonnet by Anthropic.
+In this article, I explore what it is capable of when it comes to pair programming.
 date: 2024-06-24
-description: Anthropic has released its latest model, Claude 3.5 Sonnet, I'm exploring pair programming in this article.
+description: Anthropic has released its latest model, Claude 3.5 Sonnet.
+In this article, I'm exploring pair programming with it.
 draft: false
 math: true
 tags: ['claude', 'claude-3-5-sonnet', 'anthropic', 'programming']